 In the Lifetime of the Buddha

 The Buddha told this story to help five hundred new disciples who were dissatisfied.
-It all began with a quarrel between the Buddha’s Sakya clan and a neighboring clan over who should get the water for their crops when their shared dam ran low at the end of the dry season.
+It all began with a quarrel between the Buddha’s Sakya clan and a neighboring clan over who should get water for their crops after their shared dam ran low at the end of the dry season.
 As tempers flared, people came to blows and the two clans declared war on each other.

 - To prove that sometimes the weak can defeat the strong, the Buddha told the Latukika Jataka (#357), in which he was an elephant.
-When his herd passed by a nest full of hatchlings, a mother quail begged the Bodhisatta to protect her children from being stepped on, so he stood over the nest until all of his elephants had passed.
+When his herd passed by a nest full of hatchlings, a mother quail begged the Bodhisatta to protect her children from being stepped on, so he stood over the nest until all his elephants had passed.
 Later an evil rogue elephant came by, and when he heard the quail’s pleas he intentionally trampled the chicks and urinated on their mangled corpses.
 The quail cursed the elephant and vowed revenge, stating that a strong mind was more powerful than a strong body.
 The mother quail helped a crow, a fly, and a frog and then enlisted them to return the favors by helping her murder the rogue elephant.
 The crow pecked out the elephant’s eyes to blind him, the fly laid eggs in his eye sockets to cause him maddening pain, and the frog croaked causing the elephant to follow him in the assumption that he was in water; but the frog had jumped down a cliff and the elephant fell to his death.

 - To promote unity, the Buddha told the Rukkhadhamma Jataka (#74), in which he was a tree fairy.
 A new king told all the fairies of the forest they could go live anywhere they pleased.
 Despite the Bodhisatta telling his relatives to stay in the forest with him, some chose to go live in big stand-alone trees near towns where they knew they would get the most honor and offerings.
-One day a storm blew down all the lone trees, so these fairies lost their homes, while trees packed together in the forest suffered no damage.
+One day a storm blew down all the lone trees and these fairies lost their homes, while trees packed together in the forest suffered no damage.
 This showed that families should stick together.

 - To show that unity brings victory and division brings destruction, the Buddha told the Sammodamana Jataka (#33), in which he was a quail.
-He told the other quails that anytime they were caught in a hunter’s net, they should stick their heads through the mesh and fly away together.
+He told other quails that anytime they were caught in a hunter’s net, they should stick their heads through the mesh and fly away.
 When they worked together like this, the hunter could catch none.
 But one day while feeding, a quail accidentally stepped on another’s head.
 He apologized, but the other quail remained angry and the two bickered for a long time.
 Knowing that conflict compromised their safety, the Bodhisatta took his flock elsewhere in the forest.
 When the hunter returned and cast his net, the entrapped quails argued about who should begin lifting, and this gave the hunter time to pick up the net and kill them.